sargarass/spatial-database-coursework/README.md

 ```

 ### Visualisation of problem
-1. Road is blue colored polyline
+1. Road is a blue colored polyline
 2. All areas that are close to the road are inside green areas.
-3. Red points are buildings that are in this areas.
+3. Red points are buildings that are in these areas.
-4. Purple are buildings that are in this areas and have type "Кафе".
+4. Purple are buildings that are in these areas and have type "Кафе".
 ![](images/cafe_img.png)